jeff-fichtner/coding-alphabet/README.md

-# learn-to-code
+# coding alphabet
 Basics of coding.
 Starts with a terminal introduction.
-Grows to version control, basic programs and context of an application from the front end to the backend.
+Grows to version control, basic programs and context of an application from frontend to backend.

 ## Syllabus